EXCLUSIVE-Saudi Aramco seeking to review price of SABIC deal - sources

 Aramco is also raising a $10 billion loan to back its acquisition of SABIC, sources have previously told Reuters.

-(Additional reporting by Davide Barbuscia and Marwa Rashad; Editing by Toby Chopra)
+(Additional reporting by Davide Barbuscia and Marwa Rashad; Editing by Toby Chopra and Clarence Fernandez)

 ((Hadeel.AlSayegh@thomsonreuters.com; +971566883310;))